 Therefore simply upload it in >Add Media in a post.

 As a final note, we advise you to keep a cool head when uploading new images, videos or pdf files onto your website.
-“Details” can have a great impact on SEO and user experience and doing everything by the rules often bears fruits.
+Small details can have a great impact on SEO and user experience, and doing everything by the rules often bears fruit.
 Many online tools shorten and simplify the process.

 Get in touch with us if you need a hand with your digital marketing.